brisbane-ptal/explorer/methodology.md

 8. **Weather and seasonal variation:** Analysis doesn't account for Brisbane's climate impacts on walking distances (heat, humidity, afternoon storms) or ferry service weather cancellations.

-9. **10km radius constraint:** Current analysis limited to inner Brisbane.
-Outer areas not yet assessed.
+9. **15km radius constraint:** Current analysis covers inner and middle-ring Brisbane.
+Outer suburban areas not yet assessed.

+10. **River crossing approximation:** River crossings are penalized (3× distance multiplier) based on service catchment boundaries, but actual bridge locations and accessibility are not mapped.
+This may:
+    - Under-penalize locations with convenient bridge access
+    - Over-penalize locations where bridges exist but catchment boundaries suggest river crossing

-10. **Parking analysis limitations:**
+11. **Parking analysis limitations:**
     - Analysis assumes standard dwelling mix (predominantly 2-bed units) for comparison purposes
     - Does not account for unbundled parking (where parking spaces are sold separately from units)
     - Market demand for parking may differ from minimum requirements in specific locations
     - Does not assess on-street parking availability or residential parking permit schemes

-11. **Flood overlay limitations:**
+12. **Flood overlay limitations:**
     - Uses current flood mapping; does not incorporate climate change projections
     - Binary classification (flood-affected or not) doesn't capture severity gradient
     - Does not assess flood mitigation measures (levees, pump stations, elevated access) that may reduce practical impact
     - Some flood-affected sites may still be developable with appropriate engineering; overlay flags constraint, not prohibition

-12. **Environmental overlay limitations:**
+13. **Environmental overlay limitations:**
-    - Does not consider mapped environmental conservation values
+    - Does not consider other mapped environmental conservation values beyond CN/OS/SR zoning
-    - Development is not proposed where contrary to conservation values, however the tool does still map their transit accesibility and  zoning for completeness
+    - Development is not proposed where contrary to conservation values; the tool excludes these areas for completeness
-    - Areas like Mt Cootha, Toohey Forest largely score PTAL 1 'Poor' in any case

 **Assumptions requiring validation:**

 - CityCat terminals treated equivalently to train stations for catchment purposes (800m) based on infrastructure permanence and market behaviour; this may overstate ferry accessibility relative to rail
 - Route dominance decay coefficients (0.50, 0.30, 0.20...) are informed estimates, not empirically derived for Brisbane
-- Distance decay function (linear from 400-800m) is simplified; actual willingness-to-walk likely varies by individual, weather, topography, and path quality
+- Distance multipliers (1.3× for standard paths, 3.0× for river crossings) are simplified; actual network distances vary by location
+- Busway station identification in GTFS data may be incomplete, affecting catchment assignments

 ## Comparison to other PTAL methodologies